StovenB/javaWordList/README.md

 This program, written in Java, allows the user to create, manipulate, and print a list of words to terminal.

 ## Features
--menu of four choices (add, delete, print, quit) -input validation (reprompts user in the even of an invalid request, will not allow 'delete' on an empty list)
+menu of four choices (add, delete, print, quit) input validation (reprompts user in the even of an invalid request, will not allow 'delete' on an empty list)

 <img width="357" height="937" alt="javaProgTenDemo" src="https://github.com/user-attachments/assets/aedfc1c9-5dd0-4335-9ff5-7a753be2ca74" />